 I work mainly in oil and charcoal.

-My current work is stimulated by a trip to the Faroe Islands in July 2017.
+My current work is based on a trip to the Faroe Islands and Iceland in July 2017.
 I am responding to the wild and remote environment and the atmospheric weather conditions.
-I am particularly drawn to the spectacular high cliffs, rock pinnacles and sea stacks and seek to convey the drama they evoke - especially in the usual misty conditions.
+I am particularly drawn to the spectacular rock formations and colours.

 Alongside my other work I do life drawing.
 Here I also use interesting forms to convey a combination of both vitality and mystery.